tinfoilcipher/terraform-aws-eks-service-account-with-oidc-iam-role/README.md

-# terraform-module-eks-service-account-with-oidc-iam-role
+# terraform-aws-eks-service-account-with-oidc-iam-role
-Terraform Module to create an EKS Kubernetes Service Account and Related AWS IAM Componenets
+Terraform Module to create an EKS Kubernetes Service Account, bound to a related IAM Role via an IAM Policy Document.

 Allows for attaching any number of IAM policies and allowing any AWS Service via it's named prefix I.E ec2, rds, s3.